FairCache: Introducing Fairness to ICN Caching - Technical Report: Motivation and System Model

-The rest of the paper is organized as follows.
-Section~\ref{sec:model} describes the model and Section~\ref{sec:bargain} presents the formulation of in-network caching game.
-Section~\ref{sec:convex} derives the centralized solution and investigates the communication overhead.
-Section~\ref{sec:projsub} derives the distributed algorithm of the solution with a convergence proof.
-Section~\ref{sec:fairness} investigates the fairness in in-network caching game.
-Section~\ref{sec:exp} evaluates the proposed algorithm thoroughly with different simulation settings and Section~\ref{sec:related} discusses the related work.
-Finally Section~\ref{sec:conclusion} concludes the paper.
+\textit{Case 3: Fair Strategy}, where caches attempt to collaborate fairly, in a way that does not reduce utility for any party.
+Cache $1$ stores $E$ and Cache $2$ stores $F$.
+Although this does not achieve the global optimum (\ie the aggregated utility $U_{Total}$ drops from $211$ to $208.5$), it ensures that \emph{both} caches improve their respective performance whilst also improving upon the local Greedy Strategy.
+This solution is Pareto efficient, and ensures both parties are incentivised.

-\section{System Model}
+The above reveals a stark mismatch.
+Attaining a global optimum often disadvantages some parties~\cite{bertsimas2011price}.
+Thus, nodes that are unfairly exploited by other caches' redirects (at the cost of their own performance) are unlikely to continue collaboration: Caching should balance the need for high performance against the need for fair usage across caches.

-We assume a content network whose topology can be represented as a graph $G = (V,p)$, where $V$ is the set of nodes characterized with their degree distribution $p$. $p_k$ denotes the probability that a node has exactly degree $k$.
-For each node $v_i \in V$, it is equipped with cache of size $C_i$.
-We denote $O$ as the set of content objects.
-For each $o_k \in O$, we associate two parameters: $s_k$ and $w_{i,k}$. $s_k$ is the object size and $w_{i,k}$ is its aggregated demand (e.g., requests per second) observed from all the clients connected to $v_i$.
+\subsection{System Model}

-We do not assume that any node has global knowledge of the whole network.
-Instead, a node is only aware of the information within its neighborhood by collaborating with its neighbors (not necessarily directly connected).
-Collaboration is characterized by the scope that a node can collaborate with others, namely by its search strength, and we use $r_i$ to represent $v_i$'s search radius measured in hops. $r_i$ uniquely defines a neighborhood for each $v_i$, which we denote as $N_i = \{v_j | l_{i,j}^* \leq r_i, \forall v_j \in V, v_i \neq v_j\}$, where $l_{i,j}^*$ measures the length of the shortest path between $v_i$ and $v_j$.
-Let's further define $N^+_i = \{v_j | v_i \in N_j, \forall v_j \in V\}$, which represents the set of nodes who have $v_i$ in their neighborhoods.
-Apparently, with homogeneous search radius, we have $\forall v_i, v_j \in V, r_i = r_j \Longleftrightarrow \forall v_i \in V, N_i = N_i^+$.
-Allowing heterogeneous search radius indicates the neighborhood relation is not symmetric, so $N_i$ and $N^+_i$ may not be the same in most cases.
+We model the network as a graph, $G = (V,E)$, where $V$ is the set of nodes and $E$ is the set of edges. $V$ could consist of all caches in a network or, alternatively, a subset of collaborating partners.
+These could be owned by one or more separate organisations.
+We follow an NDN~\cite{jacobson:ccn} model, whereby hosts generate requests that get deterministically routed to sources that reply with content objects.
+Each node in the network, $v_i \in V$, is equipped with cache of size $C_i$.
+We denote $O$ as the global set of content objects.
+For each $o_k \in O$, we associate two parameters: $s_k$, which is the object size and $w_{i,k}$, which is its aggregated demand (requests per second) observed from all the clients connected to $v_i$.
+We focus on a subcategory of caching: collaborative algorithms.
+Because of resource constraints, we assume that nodes are limited in the number of nearby nodes they can cooperate with.
+We use $r_i$ to represent $v_i$'s search radius measured in hops. $r_i$ defines a neighbourhood for each $v_i$, which we denote as $N_i = \{v_j | l_{i,j}^* \leq r_i, \forall v_j \in V, v_i \neq v_j\}$, where $l_{i,j}^*$ measures the length of the shortest path between $v_i$ and $v_j$.